Ethernut Home Hardware Firmware Tools Download Community

 Any programming software with ARM7TDMI support may be used.

-As far as we can say, the situation for Open Source Software is dissatisfactory.
-Either it is not available for Linux or Win32 or never has been finished or is too specific towards a special programmer or target or it simply doesn't work.
-Finally we decided to create a separate Project at SourceForge, called JTAG-O-MAT.
+Some years ago, the situation for Open Source Software was dissatisfactory.
+Either a specific tool was not available for Linux, OS X or Win32 or never has been finished or was too specific towards a special programmer or target.
+Or it simply didn't work.
+So we decided to create a separate Project at SourceForge, called JTAG-O-MAT.

 Restoring the Bootloader

-If the bootloader is destroyed by accident or if you need to replace it with a different version, you can use the JTAG-O-MAT utility.
+If the bootloader is destroyed by accident or if you need to replace it with a different version, you can use the OpenOCD utility.
+A special Win32 version is available on the download page.
+You'll find version for Linux and Mac OS X on several other websites.

 contains the source code as well as a pre-compiled binary.
 Best unpack it in your Nut/OS application directory, the sample directory created by the Nut/OS Configurator.
 However, any other place will be OK too.

-Connect the Turtelizer Programming adapter to the first serial port of your desktop PC using a 9-pin Null Modem Cable and connect the flat cable with the 10-pin JTAG connector of your Ethernut 3 board.
+Connect the Turtelizer 2 programming adapter to any USB port of your PC and connect the flat cable with the 10-pin JTAG connector of your Ethernut 3 board.
 Make sure that the JTAG jumper on the Ethernut Board is configured for programming the AT91 CPU as shown in the following image.
-Finally switch on the Ethernut 3 power supply, which will also power up the Turtelizer.
+Finally switch on the Ethernut 3 power supply.

 AT91 Programming Jumper

-A file named at91-upl.jom is included in the archives and has been prepared to upload code to the Ethernut 3 RAM or FLASH memory.
-To upload the bootloader into flash memory, change to the directory that contains the bootmon.bin file.
+OpenOCD is a command line driven tool.
+A file named burn.cmd is included in the archive and has been prepared to upload code to the Ethernut 3 Flash memory.
+The latter is the right one for the boot loader.
+To upload the bootloader, change to the directory that contains the bootmon.hex file.

-On Windows you need to add the bin directory of the JTAG-O-MAT to your PATH environment.
+On Windows you need to add the bin directory of the OpenOCD binary to your PATH environment.
+Assuming the standard installation, this will be

 If everything works as expected, the following output should appear